Sign with the words "Recovery", "Addiction", "Stigma", and "Academia"

 in god we trust. all others pay cash.

-I screwed up again.
+By Matt (Originally published September 6, 2021) I screwed up again.
 Monday is my umpteenth ‘first day sober’ (it would’ve been Sunday, but mom put a shot of vodka in my orange juice to “help with my hangover.”)
 We’re going to visit her hometown for a week.
-From experience, I...
+From...

 read more